syncfusion-content/windowsforms-docs/WindowsForms/navigationview/Customizable-number-of-items-on-Popup.md

 ---
 layout: post
-title: Customizable-number-of-items-on-Popup | WindowsForms | Syncfusion
+title: Customizable number of Items on Popup in Windows Forms NavigationView control | Syncfusion
-description: customizable number of items on popup
+description: Learn about Customizable number of Items on Popup support in Syncfusion Windows Forms NavigationView control and more details.
 platform: WindowsForms
 control: Navigation View
 documentation: ug
 ---

-# Customizable number of items on pop-up
+# Customizable number of Items on Popup in Windows Forms NavigationView

 Navigation View now allows setting the maximum number of items to be displayed on its pop-up and has an option to cancel the pop-up.
 [BarPopUp](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.NavigationView.html) event can be used to achieve this.